A short history of Parliament

 Other changes have affected the voting system.
 In 1924 compulsory voting was introduced for federal elections.
 At the same time preferential voting began, in which voters were required to number their preferences for all candidates on the ballot paper.
 In 1948 proportional representation was introduced for the election of senators.

-Parliament has become much busier as the chambers debate many more bills.
+Parliament has become much busier as the House of Representatives and the Senate debate many more bills.
 Between 1901 and 1906 Parliament considered between 20 and 35 bills each year.
 Today around 200 bills are considered by Parliament each year.

-In 1994 the House of Representatives established a second chamber to give members more opportunity to debate non-controversial business.
-The Federation Chamber is an extension of the House of Representatives.
-It allows for 2 streams of business to be debated at the same time.
+In 1994 the House of Representatives established the Federation Chamber to give members more opportunity to debate non-controversial business.
+It is an extension of the House of Representatives and allows for 2 streams of business to be debated at the same time.